georust/proj/README.md

 assert_almost_eq(result.y(), 1141263.01);
 ```

-Note that as of v5.0.0, PROJ.4 uses the [`pipeline`](http://proj4.org/operations/pipeline.html) operator, which allows an arbitrary number of steps in a conversion.
+Note that as of v5.0.0, PROJ uses the [`pipeline`](http://proj4.org/operations/pipeline.html) operator, which allows an arbitrary number of steps in a conversion.
 The example below works as follows:

 - define the operation as a `pipeline` operation
 - define `step` 1 as an `inv`erse transform, yielding geodetic coordinates